aviatesk/EscapeAnalysis.jl/README.md

 escape analysis, e.g. `PhiNode` for example can be handled relatively easily by propagating escape information imposed on it to its predecessors.

-It would be also worth noting that the `FieldEscapes` property enables a backward field analysis.
+It would be also worth noting that the `AliasEscapes` property enables a backward field analysis.
 It records _all possibilities that can escape fields of object_ at "usage" sites, and then escape information imposed on those escape possibilities are propagated to the actual field values later at "definition" site.
 More specifically, the analysis records a